 - carried out;

 - suggested;

 - forestation was planned;

 - SPZ demarcation was planned;

-- suggestions for installing information boards at the boundaries of the protected historical and cultural heritage sites were developed;

 In 2022, completion of the third and final stage of the SPZ improvement project is scheduled development of the detailed design documentation 'The first landscaping phase and demarcation of the estimated SPZ'.
 The overall timeline of the entire project implementation includes the period from spring 2023 down to 2028.
 The total area of the sites planned for green construction for the entire project period will be 249 ha, of which 151 ha are covered by the existing plants, and 97.25 ha - the new ones.
 Construction of capital facilities in the process of project implementation is not foreseen.
 The work is expected to be carried out by a contractor.